 Meetings – Some chapters meet once a week while others meet once a month or even less.
 Chapters with weekly meetings often eat a meal together and have a guest speaker from the community.
 Other chapters meet only as necessary to conduct business: fundraise for and giveaway Amtrykes!
 Chapters that meet less often usually stay in touch via email, phone or skype as they work on projects.

-Please reach out to us if you are interested in learning more.
+Please reach out to us if you are interested in learning more or have any questions.